-Short State Meaning state pend Pending By default a VM starts in the pending state, waiting for a resource to run on.
-It will stay in this state until the scheduler decides to deploy it, or the user deploys it using the onevm deploy command. hold Hold The owner has held the VM and it will not be scheduled until it is released.
-It can be, however, deployed manually. clon Clonin The VM is waiting for one or more disk images to finish the initial copy to the repository (image state still in lock) prol Prolog The system is transferring the VM files (disk images and the recovery file) to the host in which the virtual machine will be running.
+Shor t State Meaning state pend l Pendin By default a VM starts in the pending state, waiting for a resource to run on.
+It will stay in this state until the scheduler decides to deploy it, or the user deploys it using the onevm deploy command. hold l Hold The owner has held the VM and it will not be scheduled until it is released.
+It can be, however, deployed manually. clon Clonin The VM is waiting for one or more disk images to finish the initial copy to the repository (image state still in lock) prol Prolog the virtual machine will be running.
 Boot OpenNebula is waiting for the hypervisor to create the VM. runn Runnin The VM is running (note that this stage includes the internal virtualized machine booting and shutting down phases).
-In this state, the virtualization driver will periodically monitor it. migr Migrate e The VM is migrating from one resource to another.
-This can be a life migration or cold migration 7 (the VM is saved and VM files are transferred to the new resource). g A disk attach/detach, nic attach/detach operation is in process. the A system snapshot is being taken.
-Save The system is saving the VM files after a migration, stop or suspend operation. epil Epilog abut Chu+do images to be saved are copied back to the system datastore.
-"DopenNebula has sent the VM the shutdown ACPI signal, and is waiting for it to complete the Silut Shucao shutdown process.
-If after a timeout period the VM does not disappear, OpenNebula will assume that the guest OS ignored the ACPI signal and the VM state will be changed to running , instead of done. ston Stoppe d The VM is stopped.
-VM state has been saved and it has been transferred back along with the disk images to the system datastore. susp Suspen desame as stopped, but the files are left in the host to later resume the VM there (i.e. there is no 1 1 need to re-schedule the VM). poff PowerO Same as suspended, but no checkpoint file is generated.
-Note that the files are left in the host to later boot the VM there.
+In this state, the virtualization driver will periodically monitor it. migr Migrat e The VM is migrating from one resource to another.
+This can be a life migration or cold migration (the VM is saved, powered-off or powered-off hard and VM files are transferred to the new 7 resource). g A disk attach/detach, nic attach/detach operation is in process. otA system snapshot is being taken. save The system is saving the VM files after a migration, stop or suspend operation. epil Epilog - 1 1 (1) images to be saved are copied back to the system datastore. snut Snutao wiOpenNebula has sent the VM the shutdown ACPI signal, and is waiting for it to complete the shutdown process.
+If after a timeout period the VM does not disappear, OpenNebula will assume that the guest OS ignored the ACPI signal and the VM state will be changed to running , instead of done . a+ or Ctonno d The VM is stopped.
+VM state has been saved and it has been transferred back along with the disk SLOP scoppe images to the system datastore. clien Suenan desame as stopped, but the files are left in the host to later resume the VM there (i.e. there is no Susp Juspen need to re-schedule the VM). poff PowerO f Same as suspended, but no checkpoint file is generated.
+Note that the files are left in the host to Poll 10,,010 later boot the VM there.
 When the VM guest is shutdown, OpenNebula will put the VM in this state. unde Undepl The VM is shut down.
 The VM disks are transferred to the system datastore.
-The VM can be resumed later.
-The VM failed.
-The VM couldn't be reached, it is in an unknown state. clea Cleanu The Manis twaiting for the drivers to clean the host after a onevm recoverrecreate action done Done The VM is done.
+The VM can be 1 - resumed later. fail Failed The VM failed.
+The VM couldn't be reached, it is in an unknown state.
+The MMmis twaiting for the drivers to clean the host after a oneum recoverrecreate • action done Done The VM is done.
 VMs in this state won't be shown with onevm list but are kept in the database for accounting purposes.
 You can still get their information with the onevm show command.